haskell/vscode-haskell/README.md

 | Windows  | `%APPDATA%\Code\User\globalStorage\haskell.haskell\ghcup`                       |
 | Linux    | `$HOME/.config/Code/User/globalStorage/haskell.haskell/.ghcup`                  |

-If you want to manage HLS yourself, set `haskell.manageHLS` to `false` and make sure HLS is in your PATH or set `haskell.serverExecutablePath` to a valid executable.
+If you want to manage HLS yourself, set `haskell.manageHLS` to `PATH` and make sure HLS is in your PATH or set `haskell.serverExecutablePath` to a valid executable.

-You can also tell HLS to use your system provided ghcup by setting `haskell.useSystemGHCup` to `true` (default is `false`).

 If you need to set mirrors for ghcup download info, check the settings `haskell.metadataURL` and `haskell.releasesURL`.